MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-event-types.md

 ##  <a name="BusinessEvents"></a> Business events
  A business event is a custom event that is raised by AL code.
 It defines a formal contract that carries an implicit promise not to change in future releases.
 It is the expectation that business events are published by solution ISVs, including Microsoft.

  Business events can be compared with publicly released APIs on which 3rd party solution provider develop integrations and additions.
 Therefore, the downstream cost of making changes to a business event implementation can be considerable for those who use the event in their applications.
 There may be some cases where changes are required; however, you should keep these to an absolute minimum.

  **Development considerations**

  A typical business event reflects changes in “state” with regards to a process.
 This makes them very well suited for workflow.
 An example of a business event could be when a sales order has been posted.
 It is important to note that business events should not be tied to the implementation-details, such as the tables or fields in which the data is stored.
 Preferably, the event publisher developer should be free to change the implementation, while still keeping the business event intact.
+To learn about the syntax and example on how to use the BusinessEvent type, see [BusinessEvent Attribute](methods/devenv-business-attribute.md).

  Business events should be documented with the solution, including the before-state and after-state of the events.

 ##  <a name="IntegrationEvents"></a> Integration events
  An integration event is also a custom event that is raised by AL code, like a business event, except that it does not carry the same promise of not changing, nor does it have the restriction not to expose implementation details.